Codecademy/docs/CONTRIBUTING.md

 - [Tags](https://github.com/Codecademy/docs/blob/main/documentation/tags.md)
 - [Subjects](https://github.com/Codecademy/docs/blob/main/documentation/subjects.md)

 There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.

-Next, check out what entries need to be created in [the assignment sheet](https://docs.google.com/spreadsheets/d/1e31MNRVTo5VijcuPFjqWymw8_A1BbShGEW_LuCqXZZA/edit#gid=0) and put your name next to one.
+Different ways in which you can contribute:

+1. Creating a new entry.
+2. Editing an exisiting entry.

 ## How do I contribute?